 Flower Time: July - August

 Height: 1' -3.5'

 Notes: Glycyrrhiza lepidota (Wild Licorice), is a pea/bean family plant, suitable for part to full shade areas.
 It is not the source of licorice candy flavoring, but is super sweet and notoriously raises blood pressure, but great for many wildlife species including our pollinators.

-Native to parts of the Northeast, Midwest, South and West US: USDA Native Plants Map.
+Introduced to parts of the Northeast, native to Midwest, South and West US: Go Botany North America Distribution Map